otcova/WebRTC-Lobby/README.md

 connect to every client.

 - **Client:**
-The user that joins to a lobby.
-He will have a single rtc connection to the host.
+The user that joins a lobby.
+He will have an `RTCPeerConnection` with the host.

 ## Examples